 As a member of a housing society, an individual is expected to follow a certain code of conduct.
 Upon not adhering to these, several complaints can be raised on your Society management software.
-But, did you know that the model society bye-laws too list legal implications about how a member is supposed to maintain their flat in a housing society?
+But, did you know that the model society bye-laws too list legal implications about how a member is to carry on the maintenance of flats of their own in a housing society?

-Society Bye-laws number 46 to 50 mention the guidelines on how members of a housing society are supposed to maintain their flats.
+Society Bye-laws number 46 to 50 mention the guidelines on how members of a housing society are supposed to take charge of maintenance of flats.

 Society Bye-Law No. 46 – Flats to be kept clean

 Every member shall keep the premises around the flat clean as part of maintenance of flats.

 Society Bye-Law No. 47

 A. Additions and alterations in a flat permissible with the Committee’s permission

 No member shall, without the previous permission of the Committee in writing, make any additions to or alterations in his flat.